Routes of the California Trail: Other traffic

 Others besides emigrants were also using parts of the trail(s) for freighting, extensive livestock herding of cows, sheep and horses, stage lines, and briefly in 1860–61 the Pony Express.
-Traffic in the California-Nevada area was often two ways as the fabulously rich mines like the Comstock Lode (found in 1859) in Nevada and other gold and silver discoveries in eastern California, Nevada, Idaho and Montana needed supplies freighted out of California.
-The completion of the Panama Railroad in 1855 along with fast steamboats traveling to both the Pacific and Atlantic ports in Panama made shipping people and supplies from Europe and the east coast into California and from there to new gold and silver mining towns reasonably inexpensive.
+Traffic in the California-Nevada area was often two ways as the mines like the Comstock Lode (found in 1859) in Nevada and other gold and silver discoveries in eastern California, Nevada, Idaho and Montana needed supplies freighted out of California.
+The completion of the Panama Railroad in 1855, along with steamboats traveling to both the Pacific and Atlantic ports in Panama, made shipping people and supplies from Europe and the east coast into California, and from there to new gold and silver mining towns, inexpensive.
 New ranches and settlements located along the trail(s) also needed supplies freighted in.
 Gold and silver discoveries in Colorado often had their supplies shipped in from the east coast and midwest along parts of the various emigrant trails.
-Steamboats delivered supplies to Missouri River ports from both sites in the eastern United States but also from Europe as New Orleans, Louisiana and others allowed cheap and reasonably fast ship connections to Europe.
-Before the railroads came in, horse, mule or oxen pulled freight wagons from either California or the midwest were the only way new supplies from the east, midwest and Europe could get to several states.
-Gold, silver, livestock etc. were shipped back to Europe and the east coast to pay for these supplies.
+Steamboats delivered supplies to Missouri River ports from not only both sites in the eastern United States, but also from Europe as New Orleans, Louisiana, and others allowed cheap and fast ship connections to Europe.
+Before the railroads came in, horse-, mule- or oxen-pulled freight wagons from either California or the midwest were the only way new supplies from the east, midwest and Europe could be dispersed throughout several states.
+Gold, silver, livestock, etc. were shipped back to Europe and the east coast to pay for these supplies.

 Toll bridges and ferries were active at nearly all previously dangerous river crossings as the trail became not only safer but quicker.
 Stage coaches by changing teams at newly established stage stations about every 10 to 20 mi and traveling day and night, could make a transit from the Missouri River to California in 25 to 28 days.
 After 1861, telegraph relay stations and their crews joined these stage stations along much of the route.
 Forts and army patrols helped protect these various stations from Indian attacks throughout the U.S. Civil War period and later.
 Regular wagon trains that only had one team per wagon and stopped at night cut their transit time from about 160 days in 1849 to 120 days in 1860.
 The tolls on the various bridges, ferries and toll roads typically averaged about $30.00 per wagon by 1860.
 All these toll bridges, roads and ferries shortened the journey west by about 40 days and made it much safer as bad parts of the trail were improved and dangerous river crossings were done now by ferries and toll bridges that cost money but were much safer and faster.
 Nearly all improvements were financed by tolls on the various roads, bridges and ferries.